m1kethai/StretchGPT-Userstyle/USW-README.md

 Changelog:
 --------------------------------------------------

-[v5.0.3]
+[v5.1]
-- Bugfix [ChatGPT UI update]: custom color no longer applying to the prompt input field
+- Bugfix (ChatGPT update) - custom color no longer applying to the prompt input field
+- Colorize feature now fully working and enabled for "Light" ChatGPT theme
+- Added an accessible text mixin to ensure that the text is always readable against any custom background color
+- Split custom color options into two separate ones (user message BG and input/textarea BG)
 - Cleaned up/replaced some outdated selectors to accommodate recent changes

 [v5.0.2]
 - Loosened up the horizontal message padding a bit
 - Adjusted the BG color tint logic for improved contrast accessibility with more colors
 - Removed "Mobile Layouts" option and other dead code

 [v5.0.1] Hotfixes after new UI update
 - A couple new fixes to restore the basic functionality after another big structural update by OpenAI a few days ago.
 - Made a few tweaks to Accent Colors - added a few extra color presets and made a small fix to accommodate some elements in the new Custom GPT builder UI.
 - Temporarily removed "Sidebar Tweaks" because it's been almost 100% unfunctional since the previous major UI overhaul.
 I'm currently working on a total overwork of this feature and it should be back in the next update.

 [v5.0.0] New "accent colors" feature + several fixes to accommodate the most recent major ChatGPT UI overhaul
 > OpenAI's new UI revamp released today broke pretty much everything..
 Everything should be good now though.

 Also decided to release a new adaptive "accent colors" feature that I've been sitting on for a while.
 I'm flagging it as an experimental feature for now (turned off by default, of course) since I'm a huge stickler for accessibility and this isn't 100% color contrast accessible yet, given the large # of possible color options/combos, but I still think it's worth releasing to everyone in its current state, despite its imperfections.